MilchRatchet/Luminary/README.md

 ## Windows

 Additional requirements:
-- MSVC
+- MSVC 14.40 or later
 - Windows SDK
 - clang-cl

-Clang-cl comes for example with mingw-w64 or Visual Studio.
-MSVC and Windows SDK come with Visual Studio.
+All these dependencies come with Visual Studio.
 However, if at some point it is possible to get them standalone, that would probably also suffice.
 Note that the paths to the CUDA Toolkit, OptiX, SDL2 and SDL2_ttf must be defined in the PATH environment variable, otherwise they need to be defined in CMake using `-D{PACKAGENAME}_ROOT="{PATH}"`.

 Regarding MSVC and Windows SDK paths, there are two possibilities: